zediogoviana/zediogoviana.github.io/content/projects.md

 &nbsp;
 - **[Detris](https://github.com/finiam/ethamsterdam-detris)**\
 An hackathon project we did for [ETHAmsterdam](https://amsterdam.ethglobal.com/) in April 2022.
-It's an Tetris NFT that you can play on IPFS or platforms like OpenSea.
+Detris, is a playable NFT that serves as an interface to play Tetris.
+What does that mean?
+It means that the NFT can run an instance of a game of Tetris.
+The asset the Detris NFT is retrieving is actually our implementation of the game of Tetris.
+We use an `iframe` to display it wherever we want.
+And since OpenSea supports iframe too, we can actually [play Tetris on OpenSea](https://opensea.io/assets/ethereum/0xbdc105c068715d57860702da9fa0c5ead11fba51/2).
 With this project we were one of the 13 finalists and winners of the hackathon.
+We ended up winning a monetary prize per team member, and got the chance to present it on stage, in front of hundreds of others participants!
+It was a really cool experience.
+(Check [this blogpost by Davide](https://blog.finiam.com/blog/finiam-goes-to-amsterdam) to know more in detail.)